Tech firms protest proposed changes to U.S. net neutrality rules

 Pai wants the commission repeal the rules that reclassified internet service providers as if they were utilities.
 He thinks the open internet rules adopted under former President Barack Obama, a Democrat, were unnecessary and harm jobs and investment.

-Twitter (TWTR.N) and Google, part of Alphabet Inc (GOOGL.O), expressed in blog posts their support for the existing net neutrality rules, encouraging users to participate in the online protest.
+Twitter and Google, part of Alphabet Inc, expressed in blog posts their support for the existing net neutrality rules, encouraging users to participate in the online protest.
 Twitter was also promoting the hashtag #NetNeutrality throughout the day.

 "Net Neutrality is foundational to competitive, free enterprise, entrepreneurial market entry – and reaching global customers.
 You don’t have to be a big shot to compete.
 Anyone with a great idea, a unique perspective to share, and a compelling vision can get in the game," Twitter said.